-The Kamihaga Residence is in Yokaichi Old Town, just a 20-30 minute walk from Uchiko Station.
+The Kamihaga Residence is located in Yokaichi Old Town, just a 20- to 30-minute walk from Uchiko Station.

 Kamihaga Residence

-The Kamihaga Residence (上芳我邸, Kamihagatei), located in the charming Yokaichi Old Town, was once the home of the Kamihaga family, a branch of Uchiko’s influential Honhaga family.
-This spacious Meiji-period residence is now a museum showcasing Uchiko’s wax industry.
-The Kamihaga family, along with the Honhaga family, made Uchiko famous for its high-quality wax, especially with the iconic "Crane in the Sunrise" label.
-By the time of the 1900 Paris World Expo, Uchiko’s wax reached international acclaim.
+The Kamihaga Residence (上芳我邸, Kamihagatei), located in the charming Yokaichi Old Town, offers visitors a fascinating journey into Uchiko’s past.
+Once the home of the influential Kamihaga family, a branch of Uchiko’s renowned Honhaga family, this grand Meiji-era residence now houses a museum that celebrates the town’s historic wax industry.
+Uchiko became famous for producing high-quality wax, and the Kamihaga family, alongside the Honhaga family, played a key role in making it internationally recognized.
+Their iconic "Crane in the Sunrise" label gained global attention, especially after the 1900 Paris World Expo, where Uchiko’s wax was celebrated as a symbol of craftsmanship and quality.

 Hours and Fees